 We've released a new Kentico Cloud Import module that now supports the recently released features in Kentico Cloud, namely Radio Buttons, Checkboxes, and Inline Images within Rich Text.
 These updates are included in the Import module for Kentico 10 and Kentico 9 and can be found in the Kentico Marketplace.

 Strongly Typed Models Support in the Delivery SDK for .NET

-With the latest release, the Delivery SDK now supports working with content items using the code-first approach.
+With the latest release, the Delivery SDK now supports working with content items as strongly-typed models.
 Developers are now able to enjoy the comfort of generating and using strongly typed models in their applications.
 Now, back-end developers can rely on type safety during the compilation time while writing less verbose code and can use functionalities that depend on strong types, such as Display templates in ASP.NET MVC.

 This feature has been delivered in open-source cooperation with Get Started.

 We have added a few extra little items that you might like this month.
 Firstly, you will find an "Undo" button in your editor toolbar, you know, for all those times you might delete something by accident.
 And in the user menu, you will now find links to a brand new Help Center and a Developer Hub.
 Enjoy.